vincentvankrunkelsven/courses-intro-to-sql/code/chapter1.md

 - FLOOR AVG
 - CEILING AVG

-Get the rounded average duration of all films.
+Get the average duration of all films, rounded to the nearest minute.
 ```sql
 SELECT ROUND(AVG(duration))
 AS rounded_avg_run_time
 FROM films;
 ```

-Get the floored average duration of all films.
+Get the average duration of all films, rounded down to nearest minute.
 ```sql
 SELECT FLOOR(AVG(duration))
 AS floored_avg_run_time
 FROM films;
 ```

-Get the ceilinged(?) average duration of all films.
+Get the average duration of all films, rounded up to the nearest minute.
 ```sql
 SELECT CEILING(AVG(duration))
 FROM films;